23 Offbeat Free Things to Do in New York City, USA

 I cannot recommend this museum enough.
 I think this is one of my favorite museums in New York City.
 If you have ever watched a movie you’ll enjoy this place.

-Not only does the permanent collection boast tons of weird props from very famous movies, the temporary exhibits are amazing.
+Not only does the permanent collection boast tons of weird props from very famous movies, but the temporary exhibits are also amazing.
 They’ll cover everything from internet memes to cat videos.
 I would highly recommend a stop out to Astoria, Queens to check this place out!